PID Zones Explained: Prices, Zones & When You Need Them

 The PID Zones: P, 0, B, and 1–13

 • Zones P, 0, and B make up the Prague area.
 By buying any ticket valid for Prague, you automatically pay for all these zones.
+Important!
+Even if you go inside one of tariff zones in Prague you must buy usual ticket covering all Prague Transport Zones (P, 0, B)

 • PID Zones Outside Prague (Region)